 You get one of these types of credits if you’re eligible:

 - Class 1 - these count towards your State Pension, bereavement benefits and some other benefits, for example Jobseeker’s Allowance

-- Class 3 - these count towards your State Pension and bereavement benefits only
+- Class 3 - these count towards your State Pension only

 Check your credits

 Check your National Insurance record to find out if you got credits.
 If you applied for credits but they’re wrong on your record, contact the office where you applied.